Allaway11/uci-heart-failure/README.md

 ```

-To start up the server and train the model we can run the following command from the terminal:
+To start up the server and train the model we can run the following command from the root of the repo in the terminal:

 ```bash
 uvicorn api:app